defold/extension-videoplayer/README.md

 Although we aim to provide good example functionality in this example, we cannot guarantee the quality/stability at all times.
 Please regard it as just that, an example, and don't rely on this as a dependency for your production code.

-# Known issues

-The currently unsupported platforms are: Windows

 # How to build the libraries

 [Instructions here](videoplayer/utils/README.md)